What Happens if a Drug Dog Catches You at Salt Lake City Airport?

 Call Our Salt Lake City Criminal Defense Lawyers for a Free Consultation

-If you were arrested because of a drug dog search at Salt Lake City Airport, call our Salt Lake City criminal defense attorneys today.
+If you were arrested because of a drug dog search at Salt Lake City Airport, call a Salt Lake City criminal defense lawyer today.
 Our lawyers represent people charged with crimes, and we work to suppress evidence and get cases thrown out when they are based on questionable police practices or shoddy evidence.
 For a free legal consultation on your case, call us today at (801) 758-2287.